 Site requirements: Full sun location with sandy, well drained soil.
 Plant this cactus in the sunniest, driest part of your garden.

 Size at maturity: Low and spreading habit, plants remain 6" tall and reach about 3-4' wide at maturity.

 Hardiness: Native to wide swath of the United States, from Montana to Massachusetts and south to Florida.
 Thrives in USDA zones 4-9.

-Plant size: Well rooted plant, 2 gallon size.
+Plant size: Well rooted plant, in 5" pot, with multiple pads